 – Wearing clothing (and underwear) made of natural fibres, such as cotton or wool.
 Consider the fit of your clothes as well, and choose black or white colours, which can help mask patches

 – Revamp your diet – caffeine, alcohol and spicy foods can cause sweating

 Book in for treatment at Emma J Aesthetics

-We’re sometimes thought of as the skin doctor of Inverness, as alongside our aesthetic treatments, we can also help with skin conditions, such as hyperhidrosis.
+At our Inverness skin clinic, we can help with skin conditions such as hyperhidrosisas alongside all our aesthetic treatments.
 We know many who have this problem may feel awkward or shy about coming forwards for a solution, but with our hyperhidrosis treatment, we can help.
 With targeted injections, we can ‘block’ the sweat glands, leaving you dryer and more comfortable!